BASEforHANK/HANK_BusinessCycleAndInequality/docs/src/index.md

 `Optim` for optimization.
 Settings for the estimation can adjusted in the `struct` [`EstimationSettings`](@ref).

 !!! warning
     By default, the flag `estimate_model` in the `struct` [`EstimationSettings`](@ref) is set to `false`.
 Depending on the computing power available, finding the mode of the likelihood can take several hours to run through.
 The mode finder might also seem frozen after finishing the optimization but the computation of the Hessian for the large model is involved and can take a long time for the large model.
-For instructional purposes, we therefore set `e_set.compute_hessian = false` by default and set the Hessian to the identity matrix.
+For instructional purposes, we therefore set `e_set.compute_hessian = false` by default and load the Hessian from a save file.
 For a proper estimation, this has to be set to true.
 We also save an intermediate step before computing the Hessian in case you are only interested in the mode itself.

 Lastly,
 ```